ridho-dev/ridho-dev/README.md

 # Hi there 👋 I'm Ridho Pardede!

 📖 &nbsp;I am a computer science student at the University of North Sumatra
-💻 &nbsp;I am interested in programming especially web programming
-💬 &nbsp;Feel free to reach out to me if you have some interesting discussion.
+💻 &nbsp;I am interested in programming and building apps, now I'm focused on Android Development 💬 &nbsp;Feel free to reach out to me if you have some interesting discussion.

 ### 🛠 &nbsp;Tech Stack